 - Written and passed, or be scheduled to write, the National Assessment Collaboration (NAC) Examination by September 2016.

-To receive an MD equivalence in Québec (and to be able to apply to residency programs in Québec), IMG applicants must have been approved by the Bureau de coopération interuniversitaire (BCI) by fulfilling one of the following two requirements of the Collège des médecins du Québec (CMQ):
+To receive a MD equivalence in Québec (and to be able to apply to residency programs in Québec), IMG applicants must have been approved by the Bureau de coopération interuniversitaire (BCI) by fulfilling the following requirements of the Collège des médecins du Québec (CMQ):

 Please note that applicants to provinces other than Quebec are still required to have the NAC examination.